 Part of Kootenai Health’s standard of care for patients is providing the recommended vaccinations outlined by the Centers for Disease Control and Prevention (CDC), the American Association of Family Physicians, and the American Academy of Pediatrics.
 These recommendations are recognized as a best practice for preventing disease within individuals and communities at large.

-Does vaccination status change my ability to access services?
+2. Does vaccination status change my ability to access services at Kootenai Health?

 Vaccination status is asked as part of routine patient evaluations to help with the assessment and diagnosis process.
 Just as providers want to know if you have any allergies, knowing if you have been vaccinated for certain diseases provides him or her one more piece of information that can help with diagnosis or treatment.